p3t/spring-cursorpaging/README.md

 # Quickstart / how to use it

-Please check also the example/webapp sourcecode and README, as well as the courserpaging-jpa-api/README.md.
+Please check also the example/webapp sourcecode and README, as well as the cursorpaging-jpa-api/README.md.

-## Include the Spring-CursorPaging library in you maven pom / build.gradle
+## Include the Spring-CursorPaging library in your maven pom / build.gradle

 There are two dependencies: